vanderhoornm/android-MythTV-Leanfront/README.md

 These may be addressed in a future release.

 - The *Master Backend Override* setting does not work.
 It is ignored.
-- There is no support at present for showing program listings or scheduling recordings.
 - Moving recordings to new recording groups is not supported.
 - Metadata input and update are not supported.
 - Request of video file scan is not supported.